Official websites use .gov

 Sustained Observations of Ocean Acidification in Alaska Coastal Seas Why we care

-Coastal regions around Alaska experience some of the most rapid and extensive progressions of ocean acidification (OA) in the..
+Coastal regions around Alaska experience some of the most rapid and extensive progressions of ocean acidification (OA)..

 PMEL Sustained Investment Coastal Underway Ocean Acidification Observations (PUO) Why we care

-Underway ship measurements of ocean acidification (OA) data on ships of opportunity (SOOP) have proven to be a robust..
+Underway ship measurements of ocean acidification (OA) data on ships of opportunity (SOOP) have proven to be..

 The PMEL Carbon Group has been augmenting and expanding high-frequency observations on moorings to provide valuable information for better understanding natural variability in inorganic carbon chemistry over daily to inter-annual..